cloudflare/cloudflare-docs/content/workers/tutorials/store-data-with-fauna/index.md

 {{<Aside type="note" header="Fauna Account">}}

-If you do not have a Fauna account, you can [sign up](https://dashboard.fauna.com/register) and deploy this template using the free tier.
+If you do not have a Fauna account, [sign up](https://dashboard.fauna.com/register) and deploy this template using the free tier.

 {{</Aside>}}